holarissun/holarissun.github.io/_pages/about.md

 News
 ======
 🤝 _**I'm looking for internships for 2024.
-Please drop me an email if you find my research interesting.
-I'm also open to collaborations.**_
+Please drop me an email if you find my research interesting.**_

 🙌 (2023.9) 2 papers are accepted by NeurIPS 2023. <br>
 🔥 (2023.9) I'm honored to share my experience and ideas with Kuaishou Research in a talk titled "Reinforcement Learning in the Era of LLMs". <be> <a href="https://holarissun.github.io/files/RLHF_Kuai_final.pdf"> slides online </a>  <br>